curl/curl/docs/cmdline-opts/proxy-ntlm.md

 # `--proxy-ntlm`

-Tells curl to use HTTP NTLM authentication when communicating with the given proxy.
+Use HTTP NTLM authentication when communicating with the given proxy.
 Use --ntlm for enabling NTLM with a remote host.